stringkey/mdrive-resetter/README.md

 # mdrive-resetter
-Application to connect to a MDrive 17 or 23 and send the correct sequence of commands to reset to factory default
+Application to connect to a MDrive 17 or 23 and send the correct sequence of commands to reset to factory default Currently on hold as I can't think of any more things I can try to get this thing to behave

 # prerequisites
 - Mdrive 17 or 23 with an exposed P2 connector